 6. Ask for recommendations: If you’re unsure about which picanha to choose, don’t hesitate to ask for recommendations from experts.
 They can provide you with valuable insights and suggestions.

-See also How to cook with buckwheat
+See also What to cook in august

 By following these tips, you can ensure that you select the best picanha for your next cooking adventure.
 Remember that quality and freshness are key to achieving a delicious and satisfying eating experience.